 2. Mishansha Men’s/Women’s Winter Ankle Hiking Boots

-These shoes have a high top design which allows greater support of the ankles.
+These shoes have a high top design which allows greater support for the ankles.
 When hiking, it is especially important that your ankles are supported, particularly if there are any problems with the feet.

 Comfort is essential, and thanks to the artificial leather design of these shoes, you are getting exactly that.
 But even better, they are fully fur-lined to keep your feet nice and toasty on those winter walks.
-These shoes also feature an EVA mid-sole for excellent shock absorption and cushioning for the feet.
+These shoes also feature an EVA midsole for excellent shock absorption and cushioning for the feet.

 They come with a pair of elasticated laces which is essential for wider feet as you won’t feel as restricted and can adjust the shoes to your liking.

 In terms of durability, this is a shoe that will stand the test of time.
 It has a thick rubber sole that offers incredible drip on all terrains and is extremely well put together.
-The shoes are water-resistant and come in a choice of eight colours.
+The shoes are water-resistant and come in a choice of eight colors.

 3. Foxelli Women’s Hiking Boots

-One of the first things that you notice about these shoes is the striking design.
+One of the first things that you notice about these shoes is their striking design.
 If you want a hiking shoe that will get you noticed and have you looking the part on the trail, then these are a great choice.
 But more than looking great, they are also efficient and durable.

 The shoes boast a waterproof membrane making them ideal for use at all times of the year, and you needn’t worry about your feet starting dry.
 However, despite this, they are also exceptionally breathable, so moisture will be able to escape.